Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 Special thanks to my mentor **Aaron Sinnot** for his patience and help and for listeningto my never-ending questions.

-Special thanks to **Malia Havlicek** whos patience and understanding has helped in many a dark day when things haven't gone to plan.
+Special thanks to **Malia Havlicek** who's patience and understanding has helped in many a dark day when things haven't gone to plan.

 ## Disclaimer
 This is a student project and hence the content of this website is educational purposes only.